n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.2.md

 # 2. Inserting data into Airtable

-In this step of the workflow, you will learn how to insert the data received from the HTTP Request node into Airtable using the [**Airtable node**](/integrations/builtin/app-nodes/n8n-nodes-base.airtable/).
+In this step of the workflow, you will learn how to insert the data received from the HTTP Request node into Airtable using the [Airtable node](/integrations/builtin/app-nodes/n8n-nodes-base.airtable/).

 /// note | Spreadsheet nodes
-You can replace the **Airtable node** with another spreadsheet app/service.
+You can replace the Airtable node with another spreadsheet app/service.
 For example, n8n also has a node for [**Google Sheets**](/integrations/builtin/app-nodes/n8n-nodes-base.googlesheets/).
 ///

 After this step, your workflow should look like this: